NinjaAiden/dcd-milestone-project/README.md

 - Users who are not logged in, will have their recipes signed as 'guest'
 - Guests are unable to modify or delete recipes, only add or view them

+## UX

+- In the 'Add a recipe' page, pushing the 'Add ingredient' or 'Add method' button, creates a new editable field to allow for editing before submission.
+- Buttons in the 'View recipe' pages are colour coded to avoid accidental deletion.
+- The recipe overview displays whether a recipe is vegetarian or vegan, colour coded to differentiate them

 ## Technologies

 This data driven web application uses the following technologies: